 As adults, these flies can be pestiferous in veterinary clinics, farms, or poultry operations.
 The flies are vomit drop feeders and fly from feces to food, spreading bacteria on their feet and from their disgorged stomach contents.

 These fly larvae have also been associated with toxic effects in chickens.
 Botulism (see Botulism), also known as limberneck in chickens, has been associated with ingestion of large numbers of larvae of Lucilia caesar, Phaenicia sericata, and other species of flies.
 Clostridium botulinum multiplies in carrion, where it may be picked up by fly larvae breeding in that medium and then passed on to chickens that eat the maggots.
-Dead animals should be speedily and safely disposed of, preferably by incineration.
+Dead animals should be quickly and safely disposed of, preferably by incineration.

 Strikes should be diagnosed early; behavior of sheep is a good indicator of myiasis.
 Affected animals become depressed, stand with their heads down, do not feed, and attempt to bite the infested areas.
 Screwworm may be suspected if the larvae are associated with wounds.